ZoneMinder/zoneminder/README.txt

   the  system logs (usually /var/log/messages) for  any  video configuration errors.
-If you get some and you're sure they're not  a  problem  then  switch off ZM_STRICT_VIDEO_CONFIG  in zmconfig.pl or the 'options' tab.
+If you get some and you're sure they're not  a  problem  then  switch off ZM_STRICT_VIDEO_CONFIG  in zmconfig.pl or the `options' tab.

 o     Start  simple.
 Begin with a single monitor  and  single zone.
 You can run the zmc capture daemon from the command line